Pair of Olive trees

 These instructions are sent with the plant gift

 The olive is an outdoor tree with slivery green leaves and fruits.
-A young tree will live happily on a sunny window sill, or in a conservatory and give pleasure for years to come.
+A young tree will live happily inside in a cool bright room but will usually prefer a sunny, sheltered spot outdoors at least in summer.

 If you are keeping your olive tree in a pot then once it has put on quite a bit of growth you might repot in a larger container in the spring.
 Choose a mixture of ordinary soil and potting compost.
 A good pruning a couple of times a year will also help to keep to keep a sculptured shape.
 Tiny white flowers should appear in the Spring with olive fruits developing over the summer and turning from green to browny-black in the autumn.